Niraja85/The-Shaurya-Fitness/TESTING.md

 As a user<br>I want to add products to my bag<br>So that I can save what I might purchase | Given that I'm on a Product Detail page<br>When I click on "Add to bag"<br>Then I should see confirmation that my item has been added to the bag and be able to see it in the mini-bag/Bag | Pass
 As a user<br>I want to remove products from my bag<br>So that I can edit the order before checking out | Given that my bag is not empty and I'm on the Bag page<br>When I click on the remove link<br>Then I expect the item to be removed from the bag and to see confirmation of this | Pass
 As a user<br>I want to edit the quantities of items in my bag<br>So that I can edit the order before checking out | Given that my bag is not empty and I'm on the Bag page<br>When I click on the plus or minus buttons, followed by "Update"<br>Then I should see the quantity and order totals update | Pass
-As a user<br>I want to go through a checkout process<br>So that I can review my bag and add my details to complete my purchase | Given that I'm on the mini-bag/Bag page<br>When I click on "Secure Checkout"<br>Then I should see a form where I can enter my details to start the checkout process |
+As a user<br>I want to go through a checkout process<br>So that I can review my bag and add my details to complete my purchase | Given that I'm on the mini-bag/Bag page<br>When I click on "Secure Checkout"<br>Then I should see a form where I can enter my details to start the checkout process | Pass
-As a user<br>I want to provide card details<br>So that I can pay for the products in my cart | Given that I'm on the Secure Checkout page<br>When I've filled in my details and scrolled down<br>Then I should see a section where I can enter my payment details |
+As a user<br>I want to provide card details<br>So that I can pay for the products in my cart | Given that I'm on the Secure Checkout page<br>When I've filled in my details and scrolled down<br>Then I should see a section where I can enter my payment details | Pass
-As a user<br>I want to have my payment processed<br>So that I can complete my order | Given that I've entered my personal details and card details on the Secure Checkout page<br>When I click the "Pay Now" button<br>Then I should see confirmation that all is well and my order has been received |
+As a user<br>I want to have my payment processed<br>So that I can complete my order | Given that I've entered my personal details and card details on the Secure Checkout page<br>When I click the "Complete Order" button<br>Then I should see confirmation that all is well and my order has been received | Pass
 As a user that's logged in<br>I want my details to be autofilled at checkout<br>So that I can make purchase quicker and easier | Given that I've already filled in my profile information<br>When I next go to checkout<br>Then I should see my details already populated in the checkout form | Pass
 As a superuser<br>I want to add products to the store<br>So that I can offer products to seel and add new products in the future | Given that I'm a logged in superuser<br>When I click on "Account" -> "Product Management"<br>Then I should be able to complete the form and submit for new products to be added to the store | Pass
 As a superuser<br>I want to delete products<br>So that users won't buy unavailable products | Given that I'm a logged in superuser and on the Products or Product Detail page<br>When I click on the "Delete" button<br> then the product is deleted | Pass
+As a logged in user I should be able to visit only my profile and cannot access any other profile<br>so that I security of users are maintained | Pass
 As a user<br>I want to view the FAQ page<br> so that I can get answers to basic questiosns about the website | Anyone can click on the FAQ page from Nav-heading<br>and read about the frequently asked questions about clothing, shipping, costs etc | Pass
 As a user<br>I want to contact the website and drop any message or query<br>so that I can get answers to my questions not listed in FAQ | Anyone can access the contact form and get a confirmation message that the form has been received | Pass